Sexual dimorphism in human physiology: Muscle mass and strength

 The studies often show different results about the body strength difference between the both sexes.
-Two studies, conducted in the four European Union countries, involving 2,000 participants (1,000 men and 1 000 women) concluded that females are 74 - 92% as strong as males, as many women (211 of 1,000) are still physically stronger than average men.
+Two studies, conducted in four European Union countries, involving 2,000 participants (1,000 men and 1 000 women) concluded that females are 74 - 92% as strong as males, as many women (211 of 1,000) are still physically stronger than average men.
 The differences is smaller in lower body strength and higher in upper body strength.
 One study measuring the upper and lower body strength of males and females by testing 1 rep-maxes(RM) in the bench press and shoulder press(which test for upper body strength), as well as the leg press, back squat and deadlift(which tests lower body strength), females were found to be 40-50% as strong in the upper body strength tests, and 50-55% as strong in the lower body strength tests.
 Some other researches suggest that females are approximately 50-60% as strong as males in the upper body, and 60-70% as strong in the lower body.
-In one study examining the strength-to-weight ratio in the lower body between men and women, men exhibited 26% greater relative hamstring strength (3.29 N/kg of hamstring force in males versus 2.62 N/kg in females) and 20% greater relative quadriceps strength (5.48 N/kg of quadriceps force versus 4.55 N/kg) compared to women.In the muscle strength of the core muscles and trunk(abdominal muscles), females have 65 to 75% of male absolute strength, and in the muscle strength of the lower back muscles(erector spinae and trunk extensors), males have 67-82% stronger lower back muscles in absolute terms, compared to females.
+In one study examining the strength-to-weight ratio in the lower body between men and women, men exhibited 26% greater relative hamstring strength (3.29 N/kg of hamstring force in males versus 2.62 N/kg in females) and 20% greater relative quadriceps strength (5.48 N/kg of quadriceps force versus 4.55 N/kg) compared to women.
+In the muscle strength of the core muscles and trunk(abdominal muscles), females have 65 to 75% of male absolute strength, and in the muscle strength of the lower back muscles (erector spinae and trunk extensors), males have 67-82% stronger lower back muscles in absolute terms, compared to females.
 When comparing lower back strength per kilogram of body weight, women still generated less trunk extension torque(1.09 N·m/kg in women vs. 2.00 N·m/kg for men) - which translates to females having 55% of male lower back strength in relative terms.
 These differences are particularly due to males having roughly 50-60% greater muscle-cross sectional area per kg of muscle in their core, trunk and lower back muscles, which leads to greater absolute force production.